lespoupeesrusses/promethee/README.md

 ```

 > These require/import statements are quite flexible: if you already use gems or packages which include bootstrap, jquery, summernote... you're likely to be able to use them in place of those included in Prométhée.
+ATTENTION: If you use the Pace JS lib it must be required AFTER the promethee lib

 #### The editor has components